rikhuijzer/DataFramesFork.jl/docs/src/lib/metadata.md

   value of metadata for this key is the same).

 The general design rules for propagation of column metadata is as follows:
-* when column values are unchanged, are subsetted or are repeated and column name is not changed (like in `getindex`, `filter`, `subset`, or joins) then column metadata is retained; in the context of operation specification minilanguage (used in `select` and related functions) this condition is considered to be only met if the column in the target data frame is taken from the source data frame using single column selector like `:col` or multi-column selector like `[:col1, :col2]` (so operations like `:col => (x -> identity(x) => :col` do not propagate metadata although they do not change the data, but it is impossible to verify in general statically that this is the case).
+* when it is possible to determine statically that column values are unchanged, are subsetted or are repeated and column name is not changed (like in `getindex`, `filter`, `subset`, or joins) then column metadata is retained; in the context of operation specification minilanguage (used in `select` and related functions) this condition means that only using single column selector like `:col`, or multi-column selector like `[:col1, :col2]`, or `identity` or `copy` transformation propagates column metadata (but operations like `:col => (x -> identity(x) => :col` do not propagate metadata although they do not change the data).
+Similarly in `mapcols`/`mapcols!` only `identity` transformation preserves metadata;
 * when renaming columns using
   (a) the `rename!` or `rename` functions,
   (b) `:x => :y` or `:x => identity => :y` operation specification, or